itmooti-codex/memberfeed-eventmx/README.md

    ```

    By default the server runs on port 8080.
 Adjust the command if you want a different port.
-Static files such as `index.html` and styles are now located in the `public/` folder.
+   Static files such as `index.html` and styles are located in the `public/` folder.
 Application source code resides in `src/`.
    The UI uses [Font Awesome Free](https://fontawesome.com/) icons via a CDN link included in `public/index.html`.

-2. Open your browser at `http://localhost:8080/public/index.html` (or the port you chose) to use the application.
+3. Open your browser at `http://localhost:8080/public/index.html` (or the port you chose) to use the application.

-Run `npm run build` to bundle the application with your environment variables.
-The generated `public/bundle.js` is then served along with the other static files.

 ## External dependencies loaded via CDN